 This all links back to the trouble with Boomer leadership for a simple reason: leadership is always about narratives, using stories to sway large numbers of people to action.
 But the Boomers were from birth subjected to a uniquely constrained set of narratives about the world and their place within it that resulted from the limited, focused concerns of the elites in power when the Boomers were young.

-Fearing internal division, most people who had influence over what kinds of ideas and stories would be published in the national press collectively demanded a high degree of self-censorship, each media channel attacking any other it perceived to be violating a set of invisible norms that emerged in the late 1940s.
+Fearing internal division, most people who had influence over what kinds of ideas and stories were published in the national press collectively demanded a high degree of self-censorship, each media channel attacking any other it perceived to be violating a set of invisible norms that emerged in the late 1940s.

 At the same time, they nevertheless competed for dominance, latching onto the old two-party system and turning national politics into a kind of dance, each side’s leaders using whatever rhetoric would motivate voters to the polls most efficiently but maintaining a high degree of collegiality in their daily work.
 While talking heads and politicians would grandstand, the people who wrote the laws would carefully work behind the scenes to make sure a level of detente between the two parties — each representing a coalition of wealthy national interests like unions or the gun lobby — kept violent conflict to an absolute minimum.

 Trouble is, the Boomers are incapable of effective leadership in this moment precisely because they were the generation trained to believe the days of America’s fragility were over.
-Blessed by God, America was exceptional, a shining city on the hill, a beacon of freedom to the huddled masses yearning to breathe free.
+Blessed by God, America was exceptional, they were taught, a shining city on the hill, a beacon of freedom to the huddled masses yearning to breathe free.

-This is the root cause of the fast-heating Cold Civil War of the early 2020s.
+This inequality is the real root cause of the fast-heating Cold Civil War of the early 2020s.
 The ultimate taboos in American politics are to question the defense budget, the democratic legitimacy of the two-party system, and the disproportionate influence of the old Northeast-based wealthy elite.

 But a lot of very intelligent, influential people want you to believe otherwise.
 They want — need — as many people as possible to accept the inevitability of the way things currently are.